-In addition to the review of Pearce's most recent CNA, CIP, and Appendix B of the "LEA TTIPS Decision-Making Team: Recommendations and Resources for Its Creation and Facilitation" document, AISD district-level administrators and campus administrators met with a number of stakeholders to discuss the intervention model best suited to the school's current climate.
+The first step in determining that Pecan Springs Elementary School would implement the Transformation model with TTIPS funds was to evaluate the most recent Campus Needs Assessment and Campus Improvement Plan to identify the campus's strengths and weaknesses.
+These documents were used as resources for completing Appendix B of the "LEA TTIPS Decision-Making Team: Recommendations and Resources for Its Creation and Facilitation," provided to AISD at the TEA conference hosted by the Region 13 Educational Service Center.
+In addition to the review of Pecan Springs's most recent CNA, CIP, and Appendix B of the TEA working documents, AISD district-level administrators and campus administrators met with a number of stakeholders to discuss the intervention model best suited to the school's current climate.